coillteoir/bees/README.md

 ### What I Learned
 I learned a lot about Blender and Godot, and gained a more thorough understanding of boids throughout this project;
 - I learned a lot about the particle and animation systems in godot during research and development, although I did not get a chance to add bones to the bee model to allow the wings to be properly animated, as I had planned to do.
 I also gained further familiarity and efficiency with the godot editor in general.
-- Everything I done in Blender is newly learned, I am excited to use this when modelling for my future games.
+- Everything I did in Blender was newly learned, I am excited to use this when modelling for my future games.
 - My knowledge of boids was built throughout the year but this project gave me a proper familiarity and understanding of how boids work.
 I am also excited to bring this forward with me when making games as I feel the ability to implement awesome life-like behavior with simple rules is very valuable knowledge.

 ## James Clarke (C20375736)
 ### What I Did
-My main contribution was implementing the majority of the bee behavior.
-This includes the noise wander and arrive implementations, the logic for encountering a flower, and the wing animation.
+My main contributions are:
+- Bee Noise Wander Behavior
+- Bee Arrive Behavior
+- Flower Attraction Logic
+- Bee state switching
+- Bee Wing Animation

 ### What I am Most Proud Of
 I am most proud of creating a bee creature that closely mimics the behaviors of real life bees.